geraldolsribeiro/cheatsheet/Readme.md

 Cheatsheet
 ----------

-Command line cheat sheet for Capybara usage.
+This is a command line cheat sheet that provides a quick look up on the Capybara library usage.
+The tool shows the various methods avaialble as well as how to use them.

 <img src="http://i.imgur.com/pwrUd4p.png" width="400" margin-left="50px">